Mentorship

 Formal Mentorship

-Structured, assigned mentor-mentee relationships with goals and time frames.
+Structured, assigned relationships with clear goals and timeframes

 Peer Mentorship

-Informal guidance between designers of similar levels across teams.
+Informal guidance between designers at similar levels, often across teams

 Craft Coaching

-Senior designers or leads reviewing work, offering design critique.
+Senior designers or leads reviewing work and giving design critique

 Leadership Mentorship